ntzwrk/blockstack.ts/README.md

 ## Contributing
+You're want to contribute something?
+Thanks for considering!

+You're looking for something to contribute on?
+Please review the [issues labeled with `help-wanted`](https://github.com/ntzwrk/blockstack.ts/labels/help-wanted).

+You're wanting to contribute functionality?
+Have a look at the [requested features](https://github.com/ntzwrk/blockstack.ts/projects/3).
+Though please open an issue before starting to write code; would be a pity to throw away carefully written code just because of misunderstandings.

+You're not sure yet what to contribute but definitely want to help with something?
+Add [this repository on Code Triage](https://www.codetriage.com/ntzwrk/blockstack.ts).

-See [`CONTRIBUTING.md`](https://github.com/ntzwrk/blockstack.ts/blob/master/CONTRIBUTING.md) for a guide on how to contribute to this library.
+See [`CONTRIBUTING.md`](https://github.com/ntzwrk/blockstack.ts/blob/master/CONTRIBUTING.md) for a more complete guide on how to contribute to this library.

 ## Maintaining